 This NDF indicates that the harvest and international trade in A. ferox is non-detrimental and poses a low to moderate risk to the population in the wild (Figure 1 and 2).
-Since the national population trend is largely unknown, especially in relation to harvesting impacts, a scientifically robust resource assessment is required to assess the size of the resource base and to inform a programme for the monitoring of A. ferox subpopulations at key sites.
-This monitoring programme should form part of the BMP that is in the development process.
-The BMP should also seek to standardize as far as possible management and control measures for the species across both the Eastern and Western Cape Provinces.
+The lack of robust data on the population size and trend of this species is a concern considering that the major threats that have been identified are over-utilization and habitat loss.
+A scientifically robust resource assessment has therefore been initiated to assess the size of the resource base and to inform a programme for the monitoring of A. ferox subpopulations at key sites.
+This monitoring programme will form part of the BMP that is currently under development.
+The BMP will also seek to standardize as far as possible management and control measures for the species across both the Eastern and Western Cape Provinces.
 The management of A. ferox in the Eastern Cape in particular, could be improved.

-Figure
+Though this NDF recognizes the lack of key data, such as population size and trend, it is also intended to demonstrate that South Africa is determined to incrementally improve the management of this economically important wild resource.

-1: Radar chart summarizing the non-detriment finding assessment for A. ferox in accordance with the CITES NDF checklist.
+Figure 1: Radar chart summarizing the non-detriment finding assessment for A. ferox in accordance with the CITES NDF checklist.
 Explanations of scores given are detailed in Table 1.
 Higher scores are indicative of higher risks to the species.
 The area shaded in the radar chart indicates an overall low to moderate risk to the species.